 All throughout this creative career as a pianist and composer of his own material, Mark has been a consistent presence as a sideman.
 A tenure throughout much of the 90's as a member of the Luciana Souza quintet led to his almost ubiquitous presence as an accompanist of vocalists, such as Lisa Thorson, The New York Voices, Kris Adams, Carolyn Leonhart, Rebecca Parris, and Patrice Williamson (for whom he has written copious arrangements, and produced her CD, Free to Dream).
 Mark plays piano and contributed an original composition "All in My Heart," to NYvoices soprano Kim Nazarian's debut solo CD, "Some Morning."
 He played piano and contributed arrangements and an original song, "I have found", on the debut release by rising star vocalist Robin McKelle, Never Let Me Go.
 Mark is a strong presence on vocalist Chris Humphrey's debut CD "Nothin' But Blue Skies," featuring Martin Wind (bass) and Matt Wilson (drums), and for the last four years has been the pianist and occasional arranger for the vocal jazz group Syncopation, appearing on the band's CDs and accompanying them on tours of the US and Japan.

 Shilansky has kept active as a sideman with instrumentalists, as well, notably with guitarist Steve Kirby (playing piano and organ on his North Light CD), trumpeter Kenny Wheeler (with concerts at the Regattabar and New York's Birdland), and on drummer David Jamrog's Visions, a collective group featuring saxist George Garzone.
 Also, increasingly, Shilansky is in demand in the recording studio as a Producer/Arranger as well as a performer with a growing list of artists (singer/songwriters as well as jazz artists), having served in this capacity on CDs by Kaye Kelly, Celia Slattery, Dana Edelman, Christina Watson, Lauren Wool, Allyssa Jones, and Michelle Mailhot.
+He is co-producer/arranger and pianist on David Thorne Scott's 2021 release "Thornewood," which features a blend of jazz and Americana and performances by Paula Cole, Peter Eldridge, Walter Smith III, Jason Palmer, and Sara Caswell.

 Recently, Shilansky has entered the world of podcasting, with his Mark Shilansky's Talking Music podcast, available on itunes, and featuring interviews with a diverse spectrum of local and international great musicians.